 Selz is an e-commerce solution that lets you embed storefronts, products, or buy buttons on any site.
 These functionalities necessitate copying and pasting code, but no programming experience is required to put together a Selz store.
 It also allows you to build simple hosted e-commerce sites, and sell on social media channels.
 You manage all your online store operations in a clean dashboard.

 Read more about it in this Merchant Maverick Selz review.

 See the GitHub repo for this custom theme.

 At the end of 2019, the team released Snipcart v3.0, enabling even more template customization flexibility for developers and ditching any tech dependencies (bye-bye jQuery!).

 Using Snipcart or Selz will cost you payment processing fees, and a transaction fee.
 The biggest difference here is that Selz adds fixed monthly fees to its pricing plans.

-All plans give you access to buy buttons, embeddable widgets, analytics, customer management, Facebook store, discounts, digital goods, and tax calculation.
-Higher, paid plans include other important features, which we'll discuss later.
+The Basic plan leaves out features such as tax invoices, custom receipts, custom fields or real-time shipping rates.
+All plans give you access to buy buttons, embeddable widgets, analytics, customer management, Facebook & Instagram store, discounts, digital goods, tax calculation, etc.

 2% + payment gateway fees (2.9% + 30 cents)/tx